trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/create-contract.md

        )
    ```

-   This function accepts metadata fields and encodes them as a may where the key is a string and the value is a series of bytes.
+   This function accepts metadata fields and encodes them as a map where the key is a string and the value is a series of bytes.

 1. Optional: Customize the metadata by adding or removing fields.